 Interest in the Middle Ages seems to be stronger than ever – movies like Kingdom of Heaven and novels such as Pillars of the Earth draw millions of fans, while medieval festivals and museums featuring artifacts from the Vikings, Anglo-Saxons and other medieval societies get tens of thousands of visitors.
 Scholars have in recent years been examining this interest in all things medieval, and earlier this year an organization was formed to bring them together.

-The Society for the Public Understanding of the Middle Ages was founded this spring during the International Congress on Medieval Studies.
+The Society for the Public Understanding of the Middle Ages was founded in spring of 2010 during the International Congress on Medieval Studies.
 The society aims to focus on how the general public views the Middle Ages through various media, an to interact with authors, filmakers, festival organizers, etc, who help shape the image of medieval society in the contemporary world.

 Paul Sturtevant, one of the founders of the Society for the Public Understanding of the Middle Ages, told Medievalists.net that he wanted to create this society so that the historians and scholars who are examining these issues will have better ways to communicate with each other.
 “Furthermore,” he adds, “it seems apropos because, at least in the United Kingdom, there is a real push at the moment for academics to better engage their research with the public, and this is a natural way for medievalists to think about doing that.”